toddtarsi/sample_app/README.md

     Additional required fields: id
     Success returns: {status: true}

-#### Exposing the site from your domain:

-    We didn't write these calls into api_ops.js, but you are free to expand it with those functions.
-    It's a short document and gives an easy way to keep an interface of calls.
+## Hooking your app up to our site:

+    Let's assume your site is www.foo.com

  * **Request an app token**: Make a request to appsplayground.v3.lockerdome.com/api/create\_app\_secret\_key Required fields: None;
     Success returns: { secret\_key: hashstring, encrypted\_secret\_key: hashstring }
-    Notes: The secret key is important as it will control how you authenticate your calls.
+    Notes: The secret key is important as it will authenticate your calls.
-    The encrypted secret key is important as it will control how you tell us your app ui url
+    The encrypted secret key is important as it will identify your app url.

-  * **Place the encrypted_app_secret on your site**: We look for it at the relative url: /lockerdome\_app\_data.json We look there for the following JSON response:
+ * **Create an app description on your site**:
+    We look a json object at this relative url on yourdomain.com/lockerdome\_app\_data.json
     ````
     {
-      name: Your app name,
+      name: Your app name - "Foo",
-      ui-url: Absolute url that the iframe we open will point to,
+      ui-url: Absolute url that the iframe we open will point to - "www.foo.com/LDapp",
-      encrypted\_app\_secret: encrypted\_secret\_key returned from create\_app\_secret_key
+      encrypted\_app\_secret: the same field returned from create\_app\_secret\_key
     }
     ````

  * **Tell us to check your site for an app**: Make a request to appsplayground.v3.lockerdome.com/api/update\_website\_app
     Required fields: { Domain: www.foo.com; }
     Success returns: { app_id: The ID of your app }